Rollie Geiger- Camp Director

 Laurie Henes is in her 10th year as Head Women's Cross Country Coach at NC State, but has been involved in the NC State program since her time as an athlete ended in 1992.
 A NCAA national champion in track and field and an All-American in cross country at NC State, Henes has continued to maintain the tradition of excellence established by the program over the previous three decades.

-The 2015 women's squad finished 2nd in the ACC and 5th at the NCAA Championships.
+The 2015 team finished 2nd in the ACC and 5th at the NCAA Championships.
 The 5th place finished marked the first top 10 finish for the women's program in over a decade.

 Chris Seaton serves as assistant coach and recruiting coordinator for the Wolfpack's men's and women's track and field and cross country programs.
 Seaton works with the middle distance and distance student-athletes in conjunction with head coach Rollie Geiger and women's head coach Laurie Henes.